Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing_blender/directorylayout.rst

 .. note::
-   The path ./|BLENDER_VERSION|/ is relative to the Blender Executable & used for self contained bundles distributed by official blender.org builds.
+   The path ./|BLENDER_VERSION|/ is relative to the Blender Executable & used for self-contained bundles distributed by official blender.org builds.

 .. note::
    The **USER** path will use ``$XDG_CONFIG_HOME`` if its set: